 REACH does not maintain a central waitlist.
-Choose the properties you are interested in and download the pre-application packet or contact the property directly to have a pre-application packet mailed to you.
-Complete the packet and mailed it back in or drop it off at the building leasing office.
+Choose the properties you are interested in and download the waitlist application packet or contact the property directly to pick up or have a packet mailed to you.
+Complete the waitlist application packet and mail, e-mail, fax, or drop it off at the building leasing office.

-- 2. How do I know if my pre-application went through and I’m on the waitlist?
+- 2. How do I know if my waitlist application went through and I’m on the waitlist?

 You will not be waitlisted if the required * and bolded fields on the waitlist application were not completed.

 Due to the volume of inquiries we receive, we cannot send you a confirmation that you have been placed on the waitlist.
 However, you may call the Community Manager directly approximately one week after the waitlist application was submitted to verify it was received.

 - 3. Does REACH have any units currently available?

 Please check under “Current Vacancies” for properties with upcoming availability.

 Properties with subsidized units currently have a waitlist that may be open or closed.
-There is no general waitlist pre-application.
+REACH does not maintain a central waitlist.
 Each property has its own waitlist and application.
 You may be on multiple waitlists; however, the applicant is responsible for adhering to each property’s qualifications for remaining Active on the waitlist.
 Click on the Wait List tab for properties with open waitlist status and download and submit the waitlist application for each property of interest.